Classifications of Hadith

 Answer:

 A number of classifications of hadith have been made.
-Five of these classifications are shown in the figure [below], and are briefly described subsequently
+Five of these classifications are shown in the figure [below], and are briefly described subsequently1: According to the reference to a particular authority

-o Qudsi - Divine; a revelation from Allah (SWT); relayed with the words of the Prophet (PBUH).
+Four types of hadith can be identified.o Qudsi - Divine; a revelation from Allah (SWT); relayed with the words of the Prophet (PBUH).

 o Marfu - elevated; a narration from the Prophet (PBUH), e.g. I heard the Prophet (PBUH) saying ...